 Before getting your lawn ready for the spring growing season, you need to take into account the current condition of your lawn.

-The lawn care tasks and products you use will depend on your lawn’s:
+The spring lawn care tasks and products you use will depend on your lawn’s:

 - Grass type: Different grass types have different needs, so make sure you know what type of grass you have and the specific care it needs.